 Wood is essentially stored up solar energy.
 Trees use solar energy, CO2, water and soil minerals to produce wood.
-This stored up solar energy can be released through burning.
-Wood burning does not release more CO2 than when it rots so can therefore be called carbon neutral.
-Wood is a renewable resource and is sustainable provided trees are replanted and proper forestry is practiced.
-The Forest Stewardship Council (FSC), the most accepted international certifying body has established rules to promote proper forestry practices to ensure a sustainable forest with an on going harvest.
+This stored solar energy can be released through burning.
+Wood burning does not release more CO2 than when it rots, so it can be called carbon neutral.
+Wood is a renewable resource.
+Sustainable trees are replanted and proper forestry is practiced.
+The Forest Stewardship Council (FSC), the most accepted international certifying body has established rules to promote proper forestry practices to ensure a sustainable forest with an ongoing harvest.

 Comparative Heat Values of Dry Wood